Collect payment details before creating an Intent

 Note

 If you’re using a multi-currency Price, use the currency parameter to tell the Subscription which of the Price’s currencies to use.
-(If you omit the currency
+(If you omit the currency parameter, then the Subscription uses the Price’s default currency.)

 Included on a Subscription is a client secret.
 Return this value to your client for Stripe.js to use to securely complete the payment process.
-For subscriptions that don’t collect a payment up front (for example, subscriptions with a free trial period), use the client secret from the pending_
+For subscriptions that don’t collect a payment up front (for example, subscriptions with a free trial period), use the client secret from the pending_.

 Confirm the subscriptionClient-side

 Use stripe.confirmPayment or stripe.confirmSetup to confirm the subscription using details from the Payment Element.
-Indicate where Stripe should redirect the customer after confirmation by providing a return_
+Indicate where Stripe should redirect the customer after confirmation by providing a return_ to the confirm function.
+With some payment methods, the customer is redirected to an intermediate site, like a bank authorization page, before being redirected to the return_.
+You can also set redirect to if_ to only redirect customers that check out with redirect-based payment methods.

 Manage the subscription